2012 Missouri lieutenant gubernatorial election

 The 2012 Missouri lieutenant gubernatorial election was held on November 6, 2012.
 Incumbent Republican Peter Kinder faced Democratic nominee and former state auditor Susan Montee, Libertarian Matthew Copple, and the Constitution Party nominee, former state representative Cynthia Davis.

 Background

 Incumbent lieutenant governor Peter Kinder won the 2008 Missouri lieutenant gubernatorial election with 49.9% of the vote against Democratic candidate Sam Page.
-Kinder had been considered the front-runner in the 2012 Republican Gubernatorial primary, however after various controversies emerged, he decided to run for re-election.
+Kinder had been considered the front-runner in the 2012 Republican Gubernatorial primary, but after various controversies emerged, he decided to run for re-election.
 His decision was also influenced by St. Louis businessman and multimillionaire Dave Spence unexpectedly declaring to run for governor and pledging to put much of his own money into the race.